gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

 ### Optional exercise
 > - Do this section if you are ahead of schedule, else skip and come back later.
 > - This lab will be available for you to work for a few days after Cisco Live.
 You have the option of doing this later as well.
-> - Write a playbook to meet the below requirements:
+> - Write a playbook, op3-cmd.yml, to meet the below requirements:
 >   - Collect output of route summary from both IOS and XR routers
 >   - Use the modules, ios_command and iosxr_command
 >   - Write 2 plays within one playbook.
-> - Playbook answer is in the appendix section.
+> - Playbook solution is in the appendix section (op3-cmd.yml).

 ### Example output
 ```